foundry4/connected-data-amanita/README.md

 # Content Graph API

 API for reading from the Content Graph/Store.
+Currently, the API is capable of interfacing with two databases:
+`Stardog` (may be generalised to any `SPARQL1.1` store), and `Elasticsearch`.
+Client specific code resides in the `clients` directory and the clients are listed in `api.py`, all other code is/should be client-agnostic.

 ## Run Locally
 ### 1. Create a virtualenv, install dependencies: